daily-demos/ai-meeting-assistant/README.md

 This demo shows how to build and run an AI meeting assistant based on Daily's transcription API alongside an embedded Prebuilt call.

+[ADD SCREENSHOT HERE]

 ## Demo

 ➡️ [Deployed demo]()

+## How it works

+The server component uses [Daily's REST API](LINK) and [Daily's Python SDK](LINK) to create rooms and join them with a bot assistant.
+The assistant joins with an [owner meeting token](LINK) and begins transcription.
+The server component configures an [OpenAI _assistant_](LINK) for each session.
+Each incoming transcription line is stored.
+When the session is queried via an [`"app-message"` event](LINK) or an HTTP endpoint, the server component uses the stored transcription lines to generate a response from the OpenAI assistant.

+[ADD INFO ABOUT CLIENT HERE]

 ## Getting started